 HOW DOES COVID MAKE ME FEEL?

 Sometimes I feel calm because I get to stay home and do nothing, which is a gift for someone with depression and anxiety.
 When I’m depressed just getting up and out the door can feel like a major task.
 But during COVID, I wake up, and I’m free!
 I can stay home and not shower.
 I can order pizza at 10 am.
 I can let my eyebrows go feral.
 And they have.

 Sheltering at home has been a great place to hide.
 In a weird way, it’s comforting.
 Everyone has to do it.
 We are all in the same boat.
 At least in LA.
 Right now everyone is anxious and depressed, so I feel like welcome to my world.

-But don’t cry for me.
-By staying home, I’m saving lives!
-I get to avoid people!
+I try to think of it this way, by staying home, I’m saving lives.
+I get to avoid people.
 I am living the anxiety dream!
-Avoid avoid avoid!